 Through non-directive counseling, incongruence becomes apparent to the client, enabling them to adjust where needed.
 These changes are what lead the client to a real understanding of self.
 The process is called self-actualization.
 Everyone distorts reality.
 Through this therapy, people can get a better understanding of themselves without any misconstrues.

-If you are looking for person-centered Counseling in Calgary, we have a team of therapists who can lead you toward the path of self-actualization and healing.
+If you are looking for person-centered Counselling in Calgary, we have a team of therapists who can lead you toward the path of self-actualization and healing.
 It is for your benefit to find a therapist within your area of residence to avoid unnecessary stressors that come with beating traffic and missing meetings.

 Some of the psychologists at One Life use the Rogerian method in their counseling approach and are happy to collaborate and partner with you along your journey.